-If you are new to keeping chickens for the eggs they produce, how to clean those eggs before eating them or offering them for sale is probably a big question on your mind.
-And if you're going to sell those eggs at the farmers market or direct to consumers, you will need to be sure they're clean, safe, and attractive to buyers.
+If you are new to keeping chickens for the eggs they produce, you might be wondering how to clean those eggs before eating them.
+If you're also planning to sell those eggs at the farmers market or direct to consumers, you will need to be quite sure that they're clean, safe, and attractive to buyers.

-The automatic response is sometimes to just wash them But before you submerge the freshly collected eggs in ice water, wait!
-Cold water actually causes the pores in an eggshell to pull bacteria from the surface in through the shell and into the egg, where you don't want it.
+The obvious thought would be to simply wash them with water, but hold off before you submerge the freshly collected eggs in ice water!
+Cold water actually causes the pores in an eggshell to suck bacteria from the surface and into the egg where you don't want it.
 What's more, unwashed eggs have a natural antibacterial coating called bloom.
-Washing the eggs in a traditional manner removes the bloom and actually encourages bacteria
+Washing the eggs in a traditional manner removes the bloom and actually encourages bacteria.

-If possible, dry clean your eggs.
-This means using something dry and slightly abrasive to rub off any dirt or feces until the egg is clean.
+If possible, dry clean your eggs—to do this, use something dry and slightly abrasive to rub off any dirt or feces until the egg is clean.
 This method preserves most of the bloom intact.
 Use a sanding sponge, loofah, fine sandpaper, or abrasive sponge of some kind to dry-clean the eggs.
-You should periodically sanitize the sponge or loofah, or discard the old one in favor of a new one.
+You should periodically sanitize the sponge or loofah, or discard the old one in favor of a brand new one.

-If your eggs are just too grimy or unpleasant to dry clean (if feces or the egg yolk from a broken egg dry on them, it can be almost impossible to clean them).
-In this case, wet-washing is the option.
-Make sure to use water that is warmer than the egg temperature: medium warmth—not hot, but not tepid, either.
+Sometimes eggs are just too grimy or unpleasant to dry clean (if feces or the egg yolk from a broken egg dry on them, it can be almost impossible to clean them dry).
+In this case, wet-washing is the best option.
+Make sure to use water that is warmer than the egg temperature.
+Keep it at medium warmth, i.e. not hot but not tepid.

-If you are preparing eggs for sale, check with your County Extension Office to find out the proper procedures for your state's regulations regarding washing eggs for sale.
+If you are preparing eggs for sale, make sure to check with your County Extension Office to find out the proper procedures for your state's regulations regarding washing eggs for sale.